 Plagiarism: the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources.
 Plagiarism is considered to be fraud.

-(SBE) Pre-master: a programme for students to eliminate deficiencies needed to be admitted to designated SBE Master's study programmes.
+(SBE) Pre-master: a fixed set of educational units for students to eliminate deficiencies needed to be admitted to designated SBE Master's study programmes.